madman38/tg-mass-file-search/README.md

 2. View matching documents from Telegram channels

 ## License
-This project is licensed under the GPL v3 License.
+This project is licensed under the GPL-3.0 license.
 See the [LICENSE](LICENSE) file for details.